 Although there’s nothing wrong with buying your kid an occasional small toy during a supermarket run or taking him to the zoo as a special treat, you raise the risk of creating a spoiled brat if you do these things in response to his incessant pleading.
 Your job is to reinforce good behavior, not bad.

 But too often things go the other way.

 In a Parents poll, 42 percent of readers admitted that their child is spoiled and 80 percent think spoiling kids now will affect them in the long term.
 You do your kids a terrible disservice if they go out into the world thinking it revolves around them.

 If your child acts entitled, it’s not too late to reverse this behavior with the help of these attitude-adjusting tactics.

 1.)
 Avoid apologizing for disappointments.

-“Helping a child accept that she won’t get everything she wants is an important life lesson,” notes Karen Ruskin, Psy.D., a family therapist in Sharon, Massachusetts.
+“Helping a child accept that she won’t get everything she wants is an important life lesson,” notes Karen Ruskin, Psy.D.
 (That said, if you promised her a playground visit and can no longer swing it, you should express regret for the change of plans.)
 If your 6-year-old remains determined to get those Uggs, say something like, “Yes, those are awesome boots.
-What do you think about teaming up on this one?
+Let’s team up on this one.
 Here’s what I’m willing to pay toward them; you can save for the rest.”
 This gives her some control over the decision and lets her know that she needs to earn special things rather than simply be given them.

 If my husband and I left it up to Daniel, 9, and James, 7, we’d never attend church.
 Instead of debating why we go, I simply say, “This is what we do together as a family.”
 Endless bickering is pointless since the outcome is predetermined.
 Plus, I don’t want my boys to argue about other house rules, such as wearing their bike helmets or clearing their breakfast plates.